 There are no restaurants in the park, except for a snack bar at Cades Cove campground and a restaurant at the remote Le Conte Lodge.
 Le Conte Lodge on the Tennessee side offers lunch for day visitors.
 Overnight guests can get breakfast and dinner at the lodge.
 However, access to Le Conte is by foot only, and it’s a 11- to 16-mile round trip hike.

-The Great Smoky Mountains National Park has some 900 miles of hiking trails and around 150 different official trails, ranging from short, paved trails and nature walks accessible to just about everyone to hikes of 20 miles or longer, requiring a high level of fitness and multi-night stays.
+The Great Smoky Mountains National Park has more than 800 miles of hiking trails and around 150 different official trails, ranging from short, paved trails and nature walks accessible to just about everyone to hikes of 20 miles or longer, requiring a high level of fitness and multi-night stays.